Updated 2018/10/08: Added new trailer in anticipation of its World Premiere at the Tokyo International Festival

 Kitazawa Rakuten (Issei), is the first person in Japan to hold the occupation of “manga artist” and who is often referred to as the forefather of modern manga.
 He lived through the Meiji, Taisho, and Showa Eras and their upheavals which had an impact on his pupils, countless manga artists and manga culture itself.
 Nevertheless, hardly anyone in his hometown of Saitama, let alone Japan, could claim to truly know the man.
 Who was Kitazawa Rakuten?

 Oki co-wrote the movie which has been produced to commemorate the 140th anniversary of the birth of Kitazawa Rakuten and the 50th year since the opening of the Saitama Municipal Hall.
 Such productions are often not-so-cleverly disguised pieces touting the qualities of the region the movie is set and promoting tourism there.
 However, Oki’s involvement lends hope for a story far more interested in dealing with its subject matter than what can be inferred from the “production committee” credit.
 The production itself has faced some ups and downs toward release with its fate still somewhat unknown though all involved are staying optimistic for a theatrical run slated for 2019.

-More information as well as a trailer will be provided on the Indievisual social media sites and blog as they are revealed.
+More information will be provided on the Indievisual social media sites and blog as they are revealed.